Can soil carbon help fund rangeland management?

 • A Three Creeks Grazing Project presentation about soil health and SOC at the NRCS Soil Health Cadre Meeting.
 November 2023.

-These meetings / consultations, field tours, and presentations have garnered even more interest by the BLM UT State Office in examining how exactly increases in SOC with the new grazing system can generate revenue through C-marketplaces to sustain the grazing system.
-So much interest that they are potentially willing to cede their "rights" to the SOC on their federally-managed land to the local producers for enrollment in a C-marketplace.
-If this were to happen, this further elevates the Three Creeks Grazing Project as a model system of agricultural sustainability on rangelands across the western U.S.
+These meetings / consultations, field tours, and presentations garnered even more interest by the BLM UT State Office in examining how exactly increases in SOC with the new grazing system can generate revenue through C-marketplaces to sustain the grazing system.
+So much interest that they ceded their "rights" to the SOC on their federally-managed land to the local producers for enrollment in a C-marketplace.
+This further elevated the Three Creeks Grazing Project as a model system of agricultural sustainability on rangelands across the western U.S.

 Additionally, these meetings / consultations with the BLM UT State Office led to the following: